shyamsrinivasan/agridb/readme.md

 ## List of Tasks:

 - [] Develop a MySQL DB to store agricultiral budget and expenses
+- [X] Facilitate python code to create tables in DB
+- [X] Python code to access tables in DB
-- [] Facilitate python code to create, access and modify tables in DB
+- [] Python code to modify tables in DB
 - [] Use a FLASK web app to add GUI functionality